outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 given task.
 This metadata contains:

    * a 64bits magic number, to enable fast invalid or empty entry detection
    * a version, that correspond to the ABPI version of the task structure.
-This avoid potential incompativility between the Sentry kernel release and the binary blob generated by the build system
+This avoids potential incompativility between the Sentry kernel release and the binary blob generated by the build system
    * a task handle (`taskh_t`) that uniquely identify the task